Steve-hub49/Machine-Learning-Project/README.md

 - In terms of Random Forest importances, the highest-ranking feature is 'incident_severity_Major Damage'.
 Said another way and based on machine learning data, major damage is the most likely feature to be linked to fraud in an automobile insurance claim.

-- Both algorithms produced results supporting this finding (Random Forest accuracy of .794 and Decision Tree accuracy of .804).
+- Both algorithms utilized produced results supporting this finding (Random Forest accuracy of .794 and Decision Tree accuracy of .804).
 You can think of these measures as the percent of predictions that were correct.

 ## Users:

 - Please refer to config_example.bat file for understanding of required environment variables.

+## DON'T FORGET - GitHub:

+- GitHub Repository link to your google slide for your recruiter to see what you did on project.

+- GitHub Repository should have link to Heroku app if this is still in production and deployed successfully.

+- The order is important and keep an eye on final project read me to incorporate the same.
+Your next goal is to use ML techniques on your existing project and deploy the project again.
+You can also use Tableau to host the final data and incorporate ML in Tableau before you host on public.tableau.com.